Skip to main content

 TTS Providers

 OpenReader routes all TTS requests through the Next.js server to an OpenAI-compatible API.
-You choose your provider and credentials in one of two places:
+There are three places provider configuration can live:

-Settings modal (Settings > TTS Provider): stored in the browser and sent with every TTS request.
-Overrides env vars.
+Per-user Settings modal (Settings > TTS Provider): provider + API key stored in the user's browser and sent with every TTS request.
+This path is available only when the admin/runtime setting restrictUserApiKeys=false.

 Providers